-Beyond this, research shows that effective psychotherapy is not possible without a good therapeutic relationship.
 Finding a therapeutic relationship that works for you can be a frustrating process.
-One great way to find a good therapist is via word-of-mouth recommendations from friends and colleagues.
+One good way to find a therapist is via word-of-mouth recommendations from friends and colleagues.
 Another way is to search the internet until you find a therapist’s website that appeals to you.
 For example, if anything that you’re reading on this website resonates with you, then we might be a good fit, and I encourage you to get in touch.

-While things like recommendations and websites can point you in the right direction, you will ultimately only know whether you and your therapist are a good fit when you sit across from him/her and start doing the work.
+While things like recommendations and websites can point you in the right direction, you will ultimately need to sit across from a therapist and start doing the work before you can be sure.
+This is one reason why my initial sessions are 100 minutes in length.
 One thing to keep in mind in your early sessions is that good psychotherapy won’t always feel comfortable or easy.
 Indeed, if it is too comfortable, you’re probably wasting your time and money.

 I have had the honour of working with a great many people over the last eight years.
 I have seen countless people embrace new and more honest versions of themselves.
 I have seen people lay down burdens that they have been carrying for decades, and step into lighter and brighter futures.
 I have seen people find the courage to let others close to them.
 I have seen vitality seep back into lives that had begun to feel dull and stuck.